MAIF/otoroshi/manual/src/main/paradox/features.md

     * Route plugins for programmatic deployment (single, batch, webhook)
 * `otoroshictl` CLI tool
     * Sync configuration with Otoroshi clusters
-    * Push-based IaC, very similar to what `kubectl apply` can do.
+    * Push-based IaC, very similar to what `kubectl apply` can do

 **Storage backends**